CivicTechAtlanta/future-greenspaces/README.md

 # future-greenspaces

-This project was started at the greenspaces hackaton.
+This project was presented by the City of Atlanta at the Greenspaces Hackathon.
+The City of Atlanta would like to have all residents live within a half mile of a greenspace by 2022.

 __Goal:__ Identify minimum amount of acres required to full coverage and their respective locations